pinakographos/Hachures/README.md

 Ok, let's dive into a high-level review of how all this works.
 My method, built up organically over weeks of trial and error, is perhaps inelegant on account of the nature of its creation process, but it is effective.
 It is my hope that it will be a platform upon which others (perhaps including me) will build improved methods using fresh ideas.

 ## Initial Parameters
 The user must select a DEM raster layer (`iface.activeLayer()`).
-They should also fill in a few parameters:
+The script comes with some default parameters, but the user may choose to adjust them:

-+ `contour_interval`.
-This script generates contour lines, and checks our hachure lines (more on that below) every contour.
++ `spacing_checks`: How many times the script will check that the hachures are properly spaced.
+Lowering this runs the script faster.
+But, it also makes hachure lines more likely to get closer or farther apart than they are supposed to.
+In reality, this parameter controls how many contour lines we generate across the vertical range of the DEM.
+Hachure spacing is checked every contour line.
-+ `min_spacing` and `max_spacing` specify, in map units, how close or how far apart we'd like our hachures to be.
++ `min_hachure_density` and `max_hachure_density`: These specify how close or how far apart we'd like our hachures to be.
+The units are the pixel size of the DEM.
 + `min_slope` and `max_slope` specify what slope levels we'll consider in making those hachures.
 The script makes hachures more dense when the slope of the terrain is higher, and spaces them out farther on shallower terrain.
 The closer a slope gets toward `max_slope`, the denser the hachures will be, up to `min_spacing`.
 If terrain has a slope that is less than `min_slope`, no hachures will be drawn in that area.
 If it has a slope equal to or greater than `max_slope`, hachures will be at maximum density (spaced according to `min_spacing`).

 ## Generate Raster Derivaties